celery/celery/docs/userguide/tasks.rst

     when there are long running tasks and there is a need to report which task is currently running.

-    The hostname and pid of the worker executing the task will be avaiable in the state metadata (e.g. `result.info["pid"]`)
+    The host name and process id of the worker executing the task will be available in the state metadata (e.g. `result.info["pid"]`)

     The global default can be overridden by the :setting:`CELERY_TRACK_STARTED` setting.